 The format of the Truetime string is identical to the Sysplex format.
 The only difference between the two is that the Sysplex format always uses UTC time.
-The time contained in the Truetime format depends on the time mode of the Unison.
-(See gntptimemodeconfig in Chapter 5 - Control and Status Commands.)
+The time contained in the Truetime format depends on the time mode of the Tempus LX.
+(See Time Mode in Chapter 5 - Front-Panel Keypad and Display and gntptimemodeconfig in Chapter 6 - Control and Status Commands.)
 For example, if you want an output with this string format that uses Local Time, then select the Truetime format.